Vector35/debugger/docs/guide/index.md

 dbg.execute_backend_command('image list')
 ```

-### Hardware Breakpoints
+### Hardware Breakpoints/Watchpoints

-Hardware breakpoint is very useful and we plan to add better support for it soon.
-It is tracked by this
+Hardware breakpoints and watchpoints are very useful and we plan to add better support for it soon.
+It is tracked by
-[issue](https://github.com/Vector35/debugger/issues/53).
+this [issue](https://github.com/Vector35/debugger/issues/53).
 For now, we can run a backend command directly to set
-hardware breakpoints.
+hardware breakpoints/watchpoints.

 #### WinDbg/DbgEng